-Smoother, controlled movements are replacing more of her jerky motions as she stretches and opens her body out.
-Her legs appear to ‘pedal’ as she kicks,
+Watch me go!
+Smoother controlled movements are replacing more of her jerky movements – as she stretches and opens her body out.
+Her legs appear to ‘pedal’ as she kicks, for example

-She’s starting to practise her binocular vision – focusing both eyes on an object at the same time – and is starting to see things that are further away from her.
-I’ve got my beady eye on you over there, Mummy!
+Focus!
+She’s starting to practise her ‘binocular’ vision – focusing both her eyes on an object at the same time, and is starting to see things further away from her.
+I’ve got my beady eye on you over there mummy!

-It won’t be long before your little one discovers exactly what her hands can do and then she’ll enjoy all the grabbing she can get up to.
-Tickle, rub and pat her hands gently and offer her different textured objects and toys to touch and hold, to make her more aware
+Handy tricks: It won’t be long before she discovers exactly what her hands can do – she’ll enjoy all that grabbing she can get up to.
+Tickle, rub and pat her hands gently and offer her different textured objects and toys to touch and hold to make her more aware of her fingers.

-Don’t fret if your 5 week old is small and towards the bottom of the centile chart.
-As long as her growth rate is steady, it’s nothing to worry about.
+How does your baby grow?
+Don’t be too worried if she’s small and towards the bottom of the centile chart.
+As long as her rate of growth is steady , then there’s nothing to worry about.
 Everyone’s different after all!

 4 baby workouts